If you want to play a new musical instrument for the first time in your life; good.

 Another key feature is how incredibly robust and durable the plastic instrument is, in comparison to its brass counterpart.
 You don’t have to worry about dropping it and causing horrible dents and best of all, being completely waterproof means no water damage!
 Of course, the traditional brass trombones are designed to last much longer and when carefully looked after will stay in great condition; but the pBone offers you the added bonus of being more easily transportable due to its featherweight.

 The pBone is a fantastic choice for a beginner looking for a budget buy in the brass family.
 It is great value for money to get you started or a fun addition to an experienced players’ repertoire.

 Normans Sonata in Bb

-Here at Normans Musical Instruments, when I first encountered the premium quality starter Sonata Trombone, I was literally ‘blown away’ at how good it is and how affordable it is.
+Here at Normans Musical Instruments, when I first encountered the premium quality starter Sonata Trombone, I was literally ‘blown away’ at how good it is and how affordable it is for beginner trombones.
 A bright tone with a superb projection produced by its yellow brass construction, a great, smooth slide making for excellent articulation, plus all kept safe in in high quality case.
 Perfect!

 Many student instruments have a limited life-span when it comes of their capability.
 However, the Sonata Trombone is more than capable of achieving the highest results of performance.

 I recently met a student who achieved Grade 8 on one!
 I can get a clean ‘super F’ on one!
 You should simply ‘get one’!

 An excellent quality entry-level trombone, the Elkhart 100TB Series offers great value for money.
 Manufactured by the renown Conn-Selmer Group, this instrument is highly responsive, enjoyable to play and produces a really nice tone.
 Purchased in high numbers by our local Authority Music Services, they are particularly encouraging for the younger player.
 It includes a quality soft case that is lightweight yet robust, a mouthpiece and cleaning accessories.